cannin/causalpath_cytoscape_app/progress reports/2021-05-31-gsoc-week-zero.md

             - [Ran the casual path algorithm successfully and uploading a sample result.](https://github.com/cannin/causalpath_cytoscape_app/pull/3)

-3. **Cytoscape App development documentaion**
+3. **Cytoscape App development documentation**
     Status: **In Progress**

-    The requirment of Cytoscape app development documentation for understanding the complete workflow of different component of it.
+    The requirement of Cytoscape app development documentation for understanding the complete workflow of different components of it.

     **Issue:** [Cytoscape Documentation](https://github.com/cannin/causalpath_cytoscape_app/issues/6)

 ## Conclusion
+It has been a very productive week so far.
+The mentors are very helpful and friendly.
+The communication is very smooth and can easily reach out to them for any doubt.
+Although I am new to Cytoscape, I had started learning from the beginning of the period.
+As a whole, I am moving forward and enjoying the period.